Ziyu-Tian/ziyu-tian.github.io/docs/NOTES/Stage_2/analogueReport.md

 - Connect the both input of the op-amp to 1 $V_{pp}$, 1 Hz sine wave, which is the common mode of amplifier.Measure the output using multimeter, calculated the gain in this condition, $A_{CM}$.

 - Keep one of the op-amp input 1 kHz sine wave, change another input to the ground.
-Measure the output suing multimeter, calculated the gain in this condition, $A_{DM}$.
+Measure the output using multimeter, calculated the gain in this condition, $A_{DM}$.

 - Determine the Common Mode Rejection Ratio (CMRR) using the formula given by: